domwrap/ReTyPe/README.md

  - Only required if you want it loaded at boot
 3. Create the per-user config repository
  - `c:\Users\username\AppData\Roaming\ReTyPe`
- - Run the program before you create this as everything might work without any changes (but I doubt it)
+ - Try running ReTyPe before you create this as everything might work without it and any changes (but I doubt it)

 ### Run from source